terrytangyuan/terrytangyuan.github.com/_posts/2016-02-12-autoplotly-intro.markdown

 ## Acknowledgement

-Nothing could be done without all the efforts from developers of ggplot2, plotly, and ggfortify.
+Nothing could be done without all the efforts from developers of `ggplot2`, `plotly`, and `ggfortify`.
 I would like to thank everyone for their time and efforts spent on visualizations in R and encourage others to join us to make our open-source community even better!